This post may contain affiliate links, please see my disclosure policy to learn more.

-Columbus Day – October 12th is Columbus Day, also known as Indigenous Peoples’ Day.
+October 11th is Columbus Day, also known as Indigenous Peoples’ Day.
 Many retailers, especially department stores have sales on Columbus Day.
-You should see some great sales on clothing, shoes, home goods and makeup.
+You should see some great sales on clothing, shoes, home goods, and makeup.

 Toys – Retailers are making room for the “hot” new Christmas items.
 Look for clearance prices on older toys and games starting in October.

 Halloween – Prepare now and buy Halloween stuff for NEXT year.
-There are always huge deals on Halloween items starting the 31st and going into November until everything runs out.
+There are always huge deals on Halloween items starting October 31st and going into November until everything sells out.

 National Taco Day – October 4th is National Taco Day.
-Click Here to find out if there are any deals near you.
-Check your local taco establishments on social media, they will also be offering specials for National Taco Day.
+Check your local taco establishments on social media, many will be offering specials for National Taco Day.